jsrn/tablecloth/_vegetarian/roast_potatoes.md

 ---
 layout: recipe
-name: Roast Potatoes
+name: Roast potatoes
 ---

 ## Ingredients

-* 1kg roasting potatoes
+- 1kg roasting potatoes
-* 100ml olive oil (but you can use 100g duck/goose fat if nobody is vegetarian!)
+- 100ml olive oil (but you can use 100g duck/goose fat if nobody is vegetarian!)
-* 2 tsp flour
+- 2 tsp flour
-* salt
+- salt

 ## Method